 I can give a few different examples of things that I am responsible for to keep myself healthy.
-I can explain that local councils have to make physical risk.
+I can explain that local councils have to make decisions about how money is spent on things we need in the community.
+I can also give an examples of some of the things they have to allocate money for.